The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: HARPS RV measurements

 The majority of the stars in our { HARPS} high-precision program have been followed since 2003, gathering observations spanning more than 11 years.
-We are not considering here observations obtained after May 2015 when a major upgrade of the instrument was implemented (change of the optical fibres), which produced an offset in the RVs but also in the activity indicators derived.
-To prove the long-term stability of the instrument, we decided here to perform this cutoff.
-We also removed measurements done on night JD=2455115 and 2455399 as an unexplained instrumental systematic produced RV measurements that were off by more than 10 sigma on several stars observed those nights.
+We are not considering here observations obtained after May 2015 when a major upgrade of the instrument was implemented (change of the optical fibres)\footnote{The change of the fibres induces a small RV offset, different for each target.
+This change also corresponds to a change of scientific focus (and contributors) of our HARPS programs.
+After the change, only a few new measurements were obtained for our targets, not enough to precisely characterize the instrument offset and sample long-term signals.}.
+We also removed measurements obtained on the nights JD=2455115 and 2455399 as an unexplained instrumental systematic produced RV measurements that were off by more than 10 sigma on several stars observed those nights.
 Each RV measurement corresponds normally to a 15-minute { HARPS} exposure.
-This long exposure time allows to mitigate the short-timescale variations induced by stellar oscillations and therefore to improve RV precision \citep[][]{Dumusque-2011:a}.
-For bright stars ($V \le 6.5$), several exposures are made within 15 minutes to keep the same stellar oscillation mitigating strategy without reaching the saturation level of the detector.
+This long exposure time allows to mitigate the short-timescale variations induced by stellar oscillations and therefore to improve RV precision \citep[][]{Santos-2004:a,Dumusque-2011:a}.
+For bright stars ($V \le 6.5$), the exposures are split in several sub-exposures within the 15 minutes in order to avoid CCD saturation while keeping the same strategy to mitigate stellar oscillations.
 The different time series presented in this paper are composed of binned points calculated through a weighted average of all points taken within an hour, so that all the observations taken within 15 minutes are binned together.
 The stars presented here have between 178 and 245 observations typically spread over $\sim$4000 days and with a sampling allowing the detection of planets with periods from below 1 day to the full span of the measurements.
 The obtained SNR at 550 nm typically ranges from 100 to 250 (up to 400 for \object{HD\,134060}), depending on the star and weather conditions.
 The corresponding quantified uncertainties on the RVs range then from 0.33 to 0.76\,\ms, including photon noise, calibration errors and instrumental drift uncertainty (see Table\,\ref{table:obsstat}).
 This does not include other instrumental systematics like telescope centering and guiding errors, which are expected to be small but difficult to estimate.
-Possible additional errors not included in this estimate might originate from the RV intrinsic variability of the star (jitter) due to stellar oscillations, granulation \citep{Dravins-1982,Dumusque-2011:a} and magnetic activity \citep{Dumusque-2014,Dumusque-2011:b,Dumusque-2011:d,Lovis-2011:b,Meunier-2010,Desort-2007,Saar-1997}.
+Possible additional uncertainties not included in this estimate might originate from the RV intrinsic variability of the star (jitter) due to stellar oscillations, granulation \citep{Dravins-1982,Dumusque-2011:a} and magnetic activity \citep{Dumusque-2014,Dumusque-2011:b,Meunier-2010,Desort-2007,Saar-1997}.
 Those extra errors induced by instrumental systematics or stellar signals will be taken into account when modeling the RVs (see Sec.~\ref{sec:analysis}).